pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 - **`@State`**: SwiftUI keeps the `@State` property alive as long as the view hierarchy remains stable.
 If the view is destroyed and recreated, the state resets.
 - **`@StateObject`**: Internally, SwiftUI checks if an instance of the state object already exists in the current view identity.
 If yes, it continues to use the same instance; if not, it initializes a new one.
 This avoids repeated reinitializations on each body recomputation.
-- **`@ObservedObject`**: The actual lifecycle of the object is out of the child view’s control.
+- **`@ObservedObject`**: The actual lifecycle of the object is out of the child view's control.
 If the parent discards and recreates the object, the child sees a new object instance.
 - **`@EnvironmentObject`**: The environment object is resolved at runtime from the nearest ancestor view that injected it.
 If none is found, the app will crash at runtime.
 This means environment objects must be carefully provided, especially if the app flow can skip certain parent views.

 ### 7.2 Performance: Minimizing Unnecessary Updates

-Observing the entire object can lead to performance bottlenecks if the object’s properties are updated frequently.
+Observing the entire object can lead to performance bottlenecks if the object's properties are updated frequently.
 For complex data, one strategy is to break a large model into smaller pieces or use multiple `@Published` properties within the same object and only mutate them when necessary.
 You can also consider using `@Binding` for simple communication between parent and child for single properties instead of a full observed object.

 ---

 ## 8. Choosing the Right Wrapper

-Here’s a quick reference for deciding which property wrapper to use:
+Here's a quick reference for deciding which property wrapper to use:

 1. **`@State`**
    - Use for simple, locally-owned values (like text in a text field).
-   - Don’t use it if multiple views need to observe or change the data.
+   - Don't use it if multiple views need to observe or change the data.

 2. **`@StateObject`**
    - Use if your view is **creating** the observable object.
-   - The view “owns” this object, and SwiftUI ensures it lives as long as the view is in memory.
+   - The view "owns" this object, and SwiftUI ensures it lives as long as the view is in memory.

 3. **`@ObservedObject`**
    - Use to **observe** an existing observable object passed from elsewhere.